beagleboard/k3-image-gen/README.md

 using the **SYSFW_PATH** make variable.
 The build process will fail if the image can't be downloaded or no such file is provided.

+Further note by default the SYSFW image for use with general purpose (GP) devices (as opposed to high security devices) is signed with the TI degenerate key to optimize boot time (less processing time needed by ROM) but can also be signed with a random cryptoraphic key or another user-provided key.
+This signing behavior is controlled through the **KEY** make variable.
+Not explicitly setting **KEY** will result in the use of the TI degenerate key.
+To use a custom key populate the **KEY** variable to point to the key to get used.
+By clearing the default key setting by passing in **KEY=""** a random key will get generated and used during the build process.

 In order to download the SYSFW release image (if needed) and build the final **sysfw.itb** for consumption by U-Boot simply perform a make...